akkadotnet/Akka.Persistence.Sql/README.md

 Please consult the Linq2Db documentation for more details on configuring a valid DataOptions object.
 Note that `MappingSchema` and `RetryPolicy` will always be overridden by Akka.Persistence.Sql.

-### Health Checks (Akka.Hosting v1.5.51.1+)
+### Health Checks

-Starting with Akka.Hosting v1.5.51.1, you can add health checks for your persistence plugins to verify that journals and snapshot stores are properly initialized and accessible.
+Starting with Akka.Persistence.Sql v1.5.51 or later, you can add health checks for your persistence plugins to verify that journals and snapshot stores are properly initialized and accessible.
 These health checks integrate with `Microsoft.Extensions.Diagnostics.HealthChecks` and can be used with ASP.NET Core health check endpoints.

-> **Note:** Akka.Hosting v1.5.51.1 or later is required for health checks to work correctly without requiring event adapters to be configured.

 To configure health checks, use the `journalBuilder` and `snapshotBuilder` parameters with the `.WithHealthCheck()` method: